What is VCL? | Varnish Software

 What is VCL?

-The Varnish Configuration Language (VCL) is a small domain-specific language designed to be used to define request handling and document caching policies for the Varnish HTTP accelerator.
-When a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which is then dynamically linked into the server process.
+Varnish Configuration Language (VCL) is a domain-specific language designed for use in Varnish.
+VCL allows users to configure Varnish exactly how they see fit.
+It gives total control of content caching policies, HTTP behavior, and routing.
+When a VCL configuration is loaded, Varnish translates the VCL code to C and compiles it to a shared object, which is then dynamically linked back into Varnish.

 The Varnish Book is the bible of VCL.
 Download it here and learn to master the Varnish Configuration Language (VCL).